ppremru/LaunchFieldKitAdoption/workflow/diagram-1.md

 * The Ansible playbooks, consist of roles and collections, are used by the field operator at deployment time.
 * The Ansible Configuration Files, Ansible group variables, are customized with site-specific information by the field operator during preparation of deployment.
 * The OCP Install Package consists of artifacts needed for a disconnected OCP installation.
-For example, Operator Images, Tools (eg: Helm, Container Registry), base images for containers, storage drivers, VDDK for VMWare migration, Base images for containers, storage driver
+For example, Operator Images, Tools (eg: Helm, Container Registry), base images for containers, storage drivers, VDDK for VMWare migration

 2. **Run Playbooks**: Don't confuse this with the Ansible delivered in the package; Ansible plays are used here during build time to clone and organize components to create the package.